Calvert High School (Prince Frederick, Maryland)

+Education

 Along with many achievements in sports Calvert high school has had significant success in academic achievements.
 Such related activities include the success of the Vex robotics team.
 In 2014 one of its teams, 1670d, attended the world competition in Anaheim, California.

 As of 2015, the total attendees of Calvert is 1,166 students total that make up grades nine through twelve.
 The attendance rate among these students is 93.8%.
 Out of these 1,166 student in 2015, 591 are female and 575 are male.
 7% of students are receiving special services for Special Education.